-Aside from that, however, putting someone on hold in a professional way depends on your behavior.
-The golden rule to keep in mind is as follows: how would you like to be treated if you were on the other end of the line?
+Aside from that, putting someone on hold in a professional way can help temper any frustration and depends on exercising common courtesy.
+Think about how you would like to be treated if you were on the other end of the line.

 - Explain the reason you need to put the caller on hold.